Aliases for EPM2A Gene

 GeneCards Summary for EPM2A Gene

-EPM2A (Epilepsy, Progressive Myoclonus Type 2A, Lafora Disease (Laforin)) is a Protein Coding gene.
-Diseases associated with EPM2A include epm2a-related lafora disease and epilepsy, progressive myoclonic 2b.
-Among its related pathways are Infectious disease and Metabolism.
-GO annotations related to this gene include carbohydrate binding and protein tyrosine phosphatase activity.
+EPM2A (EPM2A Glucan Phosphatase, Laforin) is a Protein Coding gene.
+Diseases associated with EPM2A include Myoclonic Epilepsy Of Lafora and Myoclonic Epilepsy Of Unverricht And Lundborg.
+Among its related pathways are HIV Life Cycle and Diseases of metabolism.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is DUSP9.